Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Introduction

+Several prior works~\cite{robustnessCopilot,jiang2022discovering,yan2023coco,stackOverReplacementRobustness,buscemi2023comparative,xu2022systematic,recode,fan2023large} highlight the importance of studying robustness for code generation by LLMs, and some do investigate robustness~\cite{yan2023coco,recode,nondeterminism}.
+However, the impact of syntactic transformations of the prompts together with the increasing syntactic distance (Section~\ref{sec:transformation_1}) has not been investigated.
+Additionally, black-box attacks specifically designed to expose failures in the robustness of LLM-based code generators in handling syntactic variations of semantically equivalent prompts (Section~\ref{sec:attack}) have not been explored.

-We propose a novel definition of robustness for LLM-based code generation called syntactic robustness.
-Informally, we define syntactic robustness as the degree to which the semantically equivalent prompts elicit semantically equivalent responses.
-In other words, code generation by an LLM is syntactically robust when, given two syntactically different but semantically equivalent prompts, the LLM responds with generating semantically equivalent programs.
-We introduce a formal definition of syntactic robustness in this paper (Section~\ref{sec:robustness}).
+In this paper, we define a formal robustness measure for LLM-based code generators called syntactic robustness (Section~\ref{sec:robustness}) and analyze the performance of LLMs with respect to this measure (Section~\ref{sec:experiments}).
+Intuitively, we define syntactic robustness as the degree to which the semantically equivalent prompts elicit semantically equivalent responses from the LLM code generator.

-Numerical analysis plays a significant role in solving various computationally hard problems such as scientific simulations, operational research modeling, etc. The algorithms developed for numerical analysis often incorporate solving mathematical formulas~\cite{kashefi2023chatgpt}.
-These formulas serve as an excellent benchmark to evaluate our definition of syntactic robustness, as there can be syntactically more than one way to represent a mathematical formula.
-According to our definition of syntactic robustness, we expect the code generated by the LLMs to yield equivalent solutions for syntactically different representations of the same formula.

-After showing examples that demonstrate that GPT-3.5-Turbo (hereafter called GPT-3.5) is not syntactically robust (Section~\ref{sec:overview}), we present a prompt generation technique for evaluating the syntactic robustness of LLM-based code generation (Section~\ref{sec:prompts}).
-We focus on linear, quadratic, trigonometric, and logarithmic equations for our analysis based on the most commonly used mathematical formulas in numerical analysis.
-Further, we formally define syntactic transformations that generate syntactically different but semantically equivalent variations of the mathematical formulas.
-We use these variations, called mutations (Section~\ref{sec:transformation}), to evaluate the syntactic robustness of LLM-based code generators.

-Once it is established that a given LLM used for code generation is not syntactically robust, we introduce an approach for prompt reduction as a pre-processing step to improve its syntactic robustness.
-Our prompt reduction technique uses syntactic transformations (called reductions) that continually reduce the formula size until a fixed point is reached (Section~\ref{sec:prepocessing}).
-We present an experimental evaluation that demonstrates that GPT-3.5 and GPT-4 are not syntactically robust, but they achieve 100\% syntactic robustness when combined with a pre-processing step that generates reduced mathematical formulas.